skiptools/skip-ffi/README.md

 ## Working with Data

-SkipFFI doesn't work with the Data API directly.
+SkipFFI doesn't work with the Foundation Data API directly.

 If you need to access raw bytes, you can use the APIs directly:

 ```swift